 We will encourage all staff and pupils to regularly wash their hands with soap and water or hand sanitiser, and follow recommended practices for respiratory hygiene.
 Where required, we will provide appropriate personal protective equipment (PPE)

 Implementing an appropriate cleaning regime

-- > We will regularly clean equipment and rooms, and ensure surfaces that are frequently touched are cleaned. - > Keeping rooms well ventilated
+We will regularly clean equipment and rooms, and ensure surfaces that are frequently touched are cleaned daily.

 Keeping rooms well ventilated